| Last updated

-However, back in the day, decent facial topiary was the sort of thing sported by Russian '80s athletes or Hollywood action heroes killing henchmen by the dozen with utter disregard for the Geneva Convention or the wives and families (and pension payments) of those lost.
+However, back in the day deece facial topiary was the sort of thing sported by Russian 80s athletes or Hollywood action heroes killing henchmen by the dozen with utter disregard for the Geneva Convention or the wives and families (and pension payments) of those lost.

-Nowadays, though, every one has a beard.
+Nowadays though, every one has a beard.
 It's become 'normal'.
 It's impossible to turn a corner without encountering a barista, digital marketing professional, or aspiring taxidermist boasting a chin decoration.
-However, the biggest gripe is with LADs who clearly cannot grow a proper beard.
+While all these people are awful, my biggest gripe is with lads who clearly cannot grow a proper beard.
 They look like they smeared Vaseline on their cheeks before face-planting on a barbershop floor.

 A male chemical that develops sexual characteristics called dihydrotestosterone is responsible for your pathetic face patches.
 It's synthesised from testosterone and has a profound effect on the way your beard grows.
 The more sensitive you are to testosterone, the thicker your beard grows.

 And your sensitivity to testosterone is down to genetics.
 So if your dad is middle-aged and still struggles to get past the stage of a pre-pubescent goat, then you can thank him for your troubles.

 Despite your shortcomings, there are a few things you can do.
 Not a lot, though.
 Forget what you've been told, shaving often and against the grain doesn't work.
 If you want your beard to reach its full potential, you'll have to let it grow out a while before shaving it, and then repeat.
 After doing this a few times, it will begin to grow into the Grizzly Adams monster you crave (maybe).